 I welcome you to join the event.
 Should be fun!

 PS.
 From the creator of the Bitnovosti 2017 New Year Quest.

 Does this sound like a fun idea for a competition?
 Share your thoughts in the comments.

 Images via Jeff Fawkes

 Disclaimer: This is a third-party BTC-based contest organized by an independent Bitsonline contributor.
 Bitsonline is not organizing, and does not officially endorse, this event.
-The usual risks and warnings associated with receiving cryptocurrencies from people you don’t know over the internet apply.
+The usual risks and warnings associated with sending cryptocurrencies to or receiving them from people you don’t know over the internet apply.